DDOT and SMART are proposing a revolution in the ways in which you pay for the bus! What would this mean for you? Here’s what you need to know:

 Proposed Fare Changes

-- Eliminate transfer fees – Instead of paying $1.50 and adding a charge for each transfer, you’d pay $2 for unlimited rides for 4-hours.
+- Eliminate transfer fees – Instead of paying $1.50 and adding a charge for a transfer and/or return trip, you’d pay $2 for unlimited rides for 4-hours.
 Ride all you want –no need to pay again!

 - No increase for seniors or people with disabilities – The four-hour pass price remains at $0.50 for these reduced-fare users, and students would join this simple reduced-fare group – a price reduction for students!

 Longer passes available would be:

 These passes would be available on a rolling time frame.
 So if you start your 7 day pass on a Wednesday, it would be good through the following Tuesday.
 If you start your 31 day pass in the middle of the month, it would be usable through the middle of the next month.
 No wasted money if you buy your monthly pass on the 10th or 20th of the month.

 DDOT is working on an option to buy passes on your smartphone, which you would then show to the driver as proof of payment.
 That could mean no more carrying around bus cards at all!

 Note: These are all still proposals, and wouldn’t be implemented until approved by City Council, tentatively in January 2019.